statamic/v2-docs/content/collections/docs/migrating.md

 ## Breaking Changes {#breaking-changes}

 Each of these changes may require a little bit of work.
-You'll want to check out the [folder tour](/guides/getting-started#folder-tour) to get acclimated, and then dive into the following changes.

 ### File and Folder Naming Conventions {#file-and-folder}